-Form 8832 – LLC Taxed as C-Corporation (What Is It and How to File It)?
+Form 8832 Filing Guide – LLC Taxed as C-Corporation (Beginner-friendly Guide)

 Unless you specify otherwise, a limited liability company (LLC) is given a “default” tax status when it is created.
 If an LLC has only one member, it is typically treated as a sole proprietorship; if it has several members, it is taxed as a partnership.